Typical A-level offer

 Studying for a degree in Mathematical and Theoretical Physics will equip you with a range of transferable skills which are highly valued by employers.
 These include:

-• research and data analysis skills
+- Research and data analysis skills

-• enhanced mathematical and computational skills
+- Enhanced mathematical and computational skills

-• effective problem-solving and creative thinking skills
+- Effective problem-solving and creative thinking skills

-• the ability to work independently
+- Ability to work independently

-• time-management and organisational skills, including the ability to meet deadlines
+- Time-management and organisational skills, including the ability to meet deadlines

-• the ability to express ideas and communicate information in a clear and structured manner, in both written and oral form
+- Ability to express ideas and communicate information in a clear and structured manner, in both written and oral form

-• self-motivation and self-reliance
+- Self-motivation and self-reliance

-• team-working, with the ability to discuss concepts in groups, accommodating different ideas and reaching agreement
+- Team-working, with the ability to discuss concepts in groups, accommodating different ideas and reaching agreement

 What will you learn?

 This course will develop your understanding of a wide range of theories and processes in Mathematics and Physics and will teach you to apply the techniques you have learnt in order to solve problems and explore research questions.
-You will learn to initiate and pursue extended investigations and to disseminate your results.
-You will develop your written and oral communication skills and your ability to work independently and as part of a group.

 How will you be taught?

-This course will be taught predominantly through lectures but students will also attend example classes, in which you work through problems under the supervision of a lecturer, and small-group tutorials and workshops.
+- This course will be taught predominantly through lectures but students will also attend example classes, in which you work through problems under the supervision of a lecturer, and small-group tutorials and workshops.
 These interactive learning environments allow you to check your understanding and receive feedback.
 Assessment methods will include exams, coursework and continuous assessment.
-In your third and fourth years you will have opportunities to carry out detailed independent research projects and to disseminate your findings through written and oral reports.
+In your third and fourth years you will have opportunities to carry out detailed independent research projects and to disseminate your findings through written and oral reports

-You will be assigned a personal tutor throughout your degree course, who will help you with any problems or queries, whether these are academic-related or personal issues.
-You should feel free to contact them at any time for help and advice.
+- You will be assigned a personal tutor throughout your degree course, who will help you with any problems or queries, whether these are academic-related or personal issues.
+You should feel free to contact them at any time for help and advice

-You will also have the opportunity to complete a Personal Development Plan (PDP) at Aberystwyth.
+- You will also have the opportunity to complete a Personal Development Plan (PDP) at Aberystwyth.
 This is a structured process of self-appraisal, reflection, and planning, which will enable you to chart your personal, academic and professional development throughout your time at university.
-By recording your academic performance, and highlighting the skills you already have and those you will need for future employability, the PDP portfolio will equip you with the necessary tools to plan effectively, develop successful approaches to study, and consider your future career options and aspirations.
+By recording your academic performance, and highlighting the skills you already have and those you will need for future employability, the PDP portfolio will equip you with the necessary tools to plan effectively, develop successful approaches to study, and consider your future career options and aspirations